the plan for the future

 It is not easy to define money by its properties because there are many forms of money.
 It is more easy to define money by its use.
 Aristotle already saw the dual nature of money: money is a medium of exchange and a store of wealth.
 Those are conflicting uses.
 The store of wealth role can obstruct the medium of exchange use.
 If money does not function properly as a medium of exchange then the economy can suffer and capital may be destroyed.
 If money is hoarded because as a store of wealth, this may lead to the destruction of capital, which is real wealth.

-The idea that banning interest on money could lead to higher real interest rates is the most remarkable feature of Natural Money.
-If this claims holds, there is no way of stopping the spread of Natural Money, and Natural Money will replace the current interest based financial system.
+The idea that restricting interest on money could lead to higher real interest rates is the most remarkable feature of Natural Money.
+If this claims holds, there is no way of stopping the spread of Natural Money and Natural Money will replace the current interest based financial system.

 - there is a fixed amount of currency, making Natural Money inflation free;